daSn0wie/paperclip-captions/README.md

 * line 58 - 74:  Creating the bottom caption and merging it into the image
 * line 76 - 85:  Resizing the image if necessary

 Email me at dwang@udfi.biz for questions/comments!
-Fork and post a merge request for bug fixes!
+Fork and send a pull request for fixes!